mdm106/team-selector-frontend/README.md

 - User message for when API requests have not been successful
 - Authorisation for users to make requests to API, and login feature on app
 - Recording of player names for each game, so that a league of players can be produced.
 This would involve many-to-many relationship between players and games
+- Functionality to allow a user to delete games

+## Improvements

+Improvements that I think could be made to the code base:
-- Use of a better algorithm than the greedy algorithm to select teams by ability
+- Use of a better algorithm than the greedy algorithm to select teams by ability.
+I think this would be a recursive function but as I had limited time I decided to concentrate on the app's functionality rather than trying to get the recursive function working.
+- Making the components more reuseable, including having one component for the post request for new game details and one for the put request for updating game details
+- The logic for selecting teams was placed in the state actions file.
+The reasoning for this was that the random assignment function was not a pure function and thus could not be in the reducer.
+I therefore also put the selecting by ability function in the state actions file for consistency.
+I found it difficult to know whether this was the right choice and it may be that the logic for selecting by ability should have been in the reducer.

 ## Technologies